OCD treatment. M’s story…

 After coming off the tablets, by tapering the dose slowly, I started to feel that I had more energy, I started to care more about things, and I found I had more drive.

-Of course, caring more about things made me become more emotional at first and therefore even more anxious and really, I should have come off the tablets with the help of a therapist, but his was never offered to me.
+Of course, caring more about things made me become more emotional at first and therefore even more anxious, and really, I should have come off the tablets with the help of a therapist, but he was never offered to me.

 I decided to stay off the tablets and stick with the therapy and I am glad I did.

 I almost felt like throughout the 19 years that I was on the tablets, I had never really grown up emotionally because I had never been offered the opportunity to discuss the reasons I felt the way I did or been given the correct strategies to fight against my anxiety and Obsessive-Compulsive Disorder.

 In fact, throughout that whole period in my life, I felt like was never in control of anything I just let things happen to me and people happen to me, almost as if I had no choice in the matter.
 I had never even heard of OCD and just hid it the best I could from people, in case they thought I was mad!

 Please know that I am not advising anyone to not try SSRI drugs (i.e. Prozac, Citalopram, Sertraline, etc.) for OCD if they have been prescribed them along with CBT therapy, as sometimes a combination of the 2 together can be very beneficial for some people.

 However, the aim is to be on the SSRI drug short-term rather than long-term, where possible.

 Also, SSRI’s for Obsessive-Compulsive Disorder (OCD) without specific CBT therapy for OCD rarely work, and if it does help, once the SSRI is stopped the OCD comes back with a vengeance.